flexanalytics/flexit-docs/docs/administration.md

 To enable https on the server, you must place both the Private Key and Certificate file on the server under the “[flexit_home]/config/certs” folder.
 The Private Key must be in a PEM file named “privatekey.pem”.
 The Certificate can be in a file named “certificate.pem” or “certificate.cert”.
 You may also need to change the port to 443, see the Server Settings administration section.
 Restart the server for changes to take affect.

+### PDF Download

+To enable PDF download of reports, dashboards, and data portals, a chromium browser (e.g. Google Chrome) must be installed on the FlexIt server.
+FlexIt will look for the chromium binary executable in the following order:
+1. Using the `CHROMIUM_PATH` environment variable
+2. On Windows: `C:\Program Files\Google\Chrome\Application\chrome.exe` or `C:\Program Files (x86)\Google\Chrome\Application\chrome.exe`
+3. On Linux: `/usr/bin/chromium-browser`

 ## Encryption

 To encrypt sensitive information, set the environment `FLEXIT_ENCRYPTION_KEY` variable on the FlexIt server to a 32-character string.
 You can use a secure random key generator such as Open SSL to generate the key.